wamp-proto/wamp-proto/rfc/text/basic/remote_procedure_call.md

                           |Dealer|          |Callee|
                           `------'          `------'

-If either the *Dealer* or the *Callee* does not support the *Call Canceling* feature, then an INTERRUPT message shall NOT sent in this scenario.
-Whether or not call canceling is supported, the *Dealer* shall be prepared to discard a YIELD or ERROR response associated with that defunct call request.
+If either the *Dealer* or the *Callee* does not support the *Call Cancelling* feature, then an INTERRUPT message shall NOT sent in this scenario.
+Whether or not call cancelling is supported, the *Dealer* shall be prepared to discard a YIELD or ERROR response associated with that defunct call request.

 ## Callee Leaving During an RPC Invocation {#rpc-callee-leaving}